 Where can you go hiking in Germany?

 Our readers are currently asking “Where can you go hiking in Germany ?
 “Many of them are drawn to nature this year.
 Longer trips are currently less interesting for many.
 Instead, care culinary topics and Trips to Savor.
-So we started looking for which one Hiking destinations in Germany are particularly suitable for connoisseurs.
+So we started looking for which one Hiking destinations in southern Germany and Norddeutschland are particularly suitable for connoisseurs.
 We got to know some of them ourselves on our travels.
 Hiked there.
 Through river valleys.
 In wine regions.
 At lakes.
 We really enjoyed hiking in East Germany.
 But hiking in southern Germany is also worthwhile.
 It doesn't necessarily have to be mountain hikes.
-There are also in Bavaria and Baden Württemberg Hiking areasthat are not strenuous.
+There are hiking areas in Bavaria and Baden Württemberg that are not strenuous.
 We present some of them to you at this point.

 You need that for hiking in Germany

 - Mit dieser Packing list hiking You will never forget anything on your pleasure hikes.

 - Comfortable Walking shoes for wide feetwhere you can walk well even on rough paths

 - A backpack is definitely practical for everything you need on the go.